 Admission Control and Query Queuing

-- Cloudera strongly recommends you upgrade to CDH 5.0.0 or higher to use admission control.
-In CDH 4, admission control will only work if you don't have Hue deployed; unclosed Hue queries will accumulate and exceed the queue size limit.
+- Cloudera strongly recommends you upgrade to CDH 5 or higher to use admission control.
+In CDH 4, admission control will only work if you do not have Hue deployed; unclosed Hue queries will accumulate and exceed the queue size limit.
 On CDH 4, to use admission control, you must explicitly enable it by specifying --disable_admission_control=false in the impalad command-line options.

 - When queries complete quickly and are tuned for optimal memory usage, there is less chance of performance or capacity problems during times of heavy load.

 - The admission control feature also relies on the statistics produced by the COMPUTE STATS statement to generate accurate estimates of memory usage for complex queries.
 If the estimates are inaccurate due to missing statistics, Impala might hold back queries unnecessarily even though there is sufficient memory to run them, or might allow queries to run that end up exceeding the memory limit and being cancelled.

 On a busy CDH cluster, you might find there is an optimal number of Impala queries that run concurrently.
 Because Impala queries are typically I/O-intensive, you might not find any throughput benefit in running more concurrent queries when the I/O capacity is fully utilized.
 Because Impala by default cancels queries that exceed the specified memory limit, running multiple large-scale queries at once can result in having to re-run some queries that are cancelled.

 The admission control feature lets you set a cluster-wide upper limit on the number of concurrent Impala queries and on the memory used by those queries.
 Any additional queries are queued until the earlier ones finish, rather than being cancelled or running slowly and causing contention.
 As other queries finish, the queued queries are allowed to proceed.